JUNO Sensitivity to Invisible Decay Modes of Neutrons

 where $R^{i}_{\rm Double}$ is the prompt-delayed event rate in the $i^{th}$ shell after applying the selection criteria of $E_{1}$, $E_{2}$, $\Delta R_{12}$, $\Delta T_{12}$, the fiducial volume cut, and the muon veto strategy.
 Similarly, $R^{j}_{\rm Single}$ denotes the Single rate in the $j^{th}$ shell following the $3.0 \,{\rm MeV} < E_{3} < 16.0$~MeV selection. $P_{\Delta R_{13}}$ is the survival probability of backgrounds after the $\Delta R_{13}$ cut.

 By utilizing the event rates of $R^{i}_{\rm Double}$ and $R^{j}_{\rm Single}$ in each shell, we estimate the background rates from the Double+Single.
 It is found that the expected number of IBD+Single event is 3.01 $\pm$ 0.09 in 10 years.
+In Fig.~\ref{fig:sig_distibution_nn}, we plot the energy, time interval, and spatial distributions of the IBD+Single background, where the signal distributions are calculated based on the event selection in Sec.~\ref{sec:es} and the JUNO sensitivity of $\tau/B( n \rightarrow inv) = 1.4 \times 10^{32}$ yr in this work.
 Note that other Double+Single backgrounds from $^{9}$Li/$^{8}$He, $^{13}$C($\alpha$, n)$^{16}$O and fast neutrons, and the accidental triple coincidence of three Single are negligible.
 Besides the accidental coincidence with Single, $^{9}$Li/$^{8}$He can also form a triple coincidence event with an isotope from the same muon shower.
 Based on the 10 years of simulation data of cosmic muons, we find that the final rate of this kind of background is 0.13 $\pm$ 0.13 per 10 years.